 What’s Good

 Red Hat’s dual-server approach is the right architecture.
-Local diagnostics (linux-mcp-server) for system-level inspection + cloud intelligence (Insights MCP) for fleet-wide advisory and vulnerability data.
-No other vendor provides both layers.
+Local diagnostics (linux-mcp-server) for system-level inspection + cloud intelligence (Red Hat Lightspeed MCP) for fleet-wide advisory and vulnerability data.
+No other Linux vendor provides both layers.
 The RHEL server’s read-only design is particularly well-considered — you want AI agents diagnosing problems, not accidentally making them worse.

-SSH remote management is genuinely useful. ssh-mcp at 411 stars is one of the higher-starred MCP servers in any category, reflecting real demand.
-The spectrum from minimal (2 tools) to comprehensive (37 tools) means teams can choose the right level of capability for their risk tolerance.
+SSH remote management is genuinely useful. ssh-mcp at 494 stars is among the higher-starred MCP servers in any category, reflecting real demand.
+The spectrum from minimal (2 tools) to comprehensive (37 tools) means teams can choose the right level of capability for their risk tolerance. mcp-ssh-manager’s v3.6.2 per-server security modes and hot-reload represent the category maturing beyond basic SSH tunnels.

 Security-conscious shell execution exists. mcp-shell-server (whitelist approach), cli-mcp-server (multi-layer protection), and mcp-shell (secure mode with no shell interpretation) all take different but valid approaches to the “let AI run commands safely” problem.
 This matters — giving an LLM unrestricted shell access is a real security risk, and the community has produced thoughtful mitigations.